 According to the Enneagram, every personality has a certain world view and looks at the world through their own lens or filter.
 This makes it possible to explain why people behave in certain ways.
 By describing how the basic personality adapts and responds to both stressful and supportive situations, the Enneagram shows opportunities for personal development and provides a foundation for the understanding of others.

-The system has been the inspiration for multiple Enneagram personality tests as well as books on personal, relationship, and career development.
+The system has been the inspiration for multiple Enneagram personality tests as well as books on an eclectic variety of subjects, from personal development and spiritual growth, to relationships and even career development.

 Understanding the Enneagram Symbol